1ultimat3/PcapViz/README.md

 ```

 For zeek, you need to unpack the file and move GeoIP/GeoLite2-City.mmdb to
-/usr/share/GeoIP/GeoLite2-City.mmdb so that's a sensible place for it if you also use zeek.
+/usr/share/GeoIP/GeoLite2-City.mmdb so that's a sensible place for it if you also use zeek
+so that's the default.
 Use the command line --geopath option to change the path if you use a different location.

 To test the geoip lookup, use an interactive shell: